urbit/operators.urbit.org/content/manual/os/ship-troubleshooting.md

 ### Reset `+code`

 **WARNING:** Do not reset your +code if you are using a hosted ship.
-You will be locked out.
-Please contact your hosting provider for more information.
+You may be locked out.
+If the ship is Tlon hosted, you won't see the output, however you may access your new access key via the hosting dashboard.
+Please contact your hosting provider for more information if you are not Tlon hosted.

 You login to Landscape using the camel-case phrase obtained from dojo by entering `+code`.
 For security reasons you may wish to change this code